feedback-house/developer-portal/docs/api-area-get.md

 ## API details

-This endpoint allows quering and retriving `Area` data.
-This API will return the most recent and updated `area` as possible.
+This endpoint allows querying and retrieving `Area` data.
+This API will return the most recent and updated `Area` as possible.

-Given the size of your company you may need to paginate this API in other to retrive all resources.
+Given the size of your company you may need to paginate this API in other to retrieve all resources.

 ### Response

-This API will return multiple `areas` in **an array of areas** (*in the format of an array of objects*).
+This API will return multiple areas in an array of `Area` (*in the format of an array of objects*).

 ```json
 areas: [